 However, it’s important to remember that the buyer’s journey, in reality, is not linear.
 Buyers move in and out of the different stages, often circling back as they seek to achieve the goals of finding decision-enabling information, validating that information, and getting other stakeholders to buy into that information.
 Sellers need to ensure that they stay continuously engaged with buyers all along this journey, providing seamless integration of content across online and offline channels.

-The benefits of aligning content with the buyer’s journey are many.
+The 3 benefits of aligning sales content with your buyer’s journey

 Firstly, it allows for increased personalization.
 According to Gartner, customers are three times more likely to buy a bigger deal with less regret when suppliers provide information perceived as helpful in advancing the purchase process.3 Aligning content with the buyer’s journey allows sales teams to provide only the most relevant information required by buyers based on the questions they ask at each point of interaction.
 Personalizing content in this manner also allows sales teams to target their messaging at different stakeholders within the buyer organization, thus creating a process that facilitates an organizational buy-in.